Sign up for our newsletter to receive special offers reserved to you

 Reach Out to San Michele

 Please reach us out with any question or if you are traveling to Italy and want to visit the farm

 Join the community

-Natural wines are wines that rely completely on the good practices of cultivation and production.
-Natural wine producers follow the practices of organic and biodynamic farming strongly, but still in a more rigorous way.
-Natural wines are produced entirely with organically grown grapes.
+The interest in organic wine is growing increasingly over the years due to society’s interest in keeping a healthy lifestyle while focusing on environmental sustainability.
+Organic wines are produced entirely with organically grown grapes.
 This means that the vineyards are grown without the use of pesticides, insecticides, and herbicides.
 Organic farms work in symbiosis with nature, by using natural methods they help reduce pest control.
 One of these methods consists of diverse blooming crop rotations between the vines which can help attract the natural predators of vineyard pests.
 Another method is building up the soil with natural inputs including green manure and compost.
 These measures help create a self-regulating ecosystem for vineyards, meaning organic wines can be made without reliance on potentially harmful pesticides.

-At Fattoria San Michele not only do we have a strong knowledge of the territory in which we produce our wines but also an excellent knowledge of wine-making practices.
-We have chosen to cherish and respect nature.
+At Fattoria San Michele we have chosen to cherish and respect nature.
 It is our mission to protect our environment by opting for natural and organic procedures when we produce our wine.

 Fattoria San Michele a Torri